Skip to main content

 Is RFF the same as APT?

-Functionally, yes.
+In practice, yes.
 RFF (release from face-to-face) is the NSW term, APT is the Victorian term, and NCT, DOTT and NIT are the Queensland, WA and SA equivalents.
-The exact weekly minutes and rules differ by state agreement, but the timetabling problem — releasing teachers while someone else covers the class — is the same.
+The exact weekly minutes and rules differ by state agreement, but the timetabling problem is the same: releasing teachers while someone else covers the class.

 How much planning time are primary teachers entitled to?

-It depends on your state's current industrial agreement, and it changes as agreements are renegotiated — several states have increased primary release time in recent rounds.
-Check the current instrument for your system and sector rather than relying on last year's figure, and apply it pro-rata for part-time staff.
+It depends on your state's current industrial agreement, and it changes when agreements are renegotiated.
+Several states have increased primary release time in recent rounds.
+Check the current agreement for your system and sector rather than relying on last year's figure, and apply it pro-rata for part-time staff.

 What happens if a teacher misses their planning time?

-That depends on your agreement and school practice, but the common outcomes are re-scheduled release or time-in-lieu.
-What matters operationally is noticing: schools need a per-teacher record of owed versus delivered minutes, updated when absences and cover change the week, so missed release is handled deliberately instead of accumulating as resentment.
+That depends on your agreement and school practice, but the common outcomes are rescheduled release or time-in-lieu.
+What matters is noticing.
+Schools need a per-teacher record of owed versus delivered minutes, updated when absences and cover change the week, so missed release is handled deliberately instead of building up as resentment.

 Release time, delivered and provable

-Bell Path plans APT, RFF, NCT, DOTT or NIT to the minute — in your state's words — and shows you per-teacher delivery before staff ever see the timetable.
+Bell Path plans APT, RFF, NCT, DOTT or NIT to the minute, in your state's words, and shows you per-teacher delivery before staff see the timetable.

 See timetabling software for your state